Paige Powell: Life and career

 Powell was an early adopter of camcorder technology and often filmed her friends.
 She forged friendships with creatives such as artist Francesco Clemente, novelist Tama Janowitz, and fashion designer Stephen Sprouse among others.
+Powell was instrumental in launching the career of Mexican artist Julio Galán.
+She organized two shows for the artist in New York City.

 While working at Interview, Powell and Janowitz developed a Manhattan public-access television program called It’s a Dog's Life, profiling adoptable animals in half-hour segments.

 Following her return to Portland in 1994, Powell has split her time between working for non-profit animal-protection organizations and as a curator and art consultant.
 In 1999, Powell founded the Pearl Arts Foundation with developer Homer Williams, becoming its executive director.
 The Pearl Arts Foundation was dissolved in 2003.

 In 2001, Powell and her friend Kim Singer were sued by John Lindberg over the kidnapping of a boxer named Shaq which they believed was being neglected.
 After they took the dog, he developed an intestinal ailment and was euthanized when no one volunteered to pay for an operation.
-Powell was unaware of the euthanizing until afterward.
+Powell was unaware that the dogs were euthanized until afterward.

 Powell curated the art collection for The Nines hotel in Portland.
 Her clients also include The Lexington Hotel NYC, The Baronette Renaissance Detroit-Novi Hotel, JW Marriott Denver Cheery Creek, and the Renaissance Pittsburgh Hotel.

 Powell was instrumental in mounting a retrospective exhibition of the work of Stephen Sprouse at Deitch Projects in 2009, via her friend curator Jeffrey Deitch.

 Powell documented the rising careers of her friends, musician Thomas Lauderdale of Pink Martini and filmmaker Gus Van Sant.
 Lauderdale encouraged Powell to go through her archive of 1980s photographs and to start showing them to the public.
 In 2014, she had her first exhibition, Jean-Michel Basquiat, Reclining Nude, at the Suzanne Geiss Gallery in New York.
 Basquiat's estate opposed publishing the intimate photos, which depict Basquiat nude.

 In 2019, Powell collaborated with Gucci for a series of installations of her photographs called Beulah Land, which was named after the bar in Manhattan where Powell covered the walls in photos of her "non-biological family."
 It was first displayed at Gucci on Wooster Street in New York and then Dover Street Market in Ginza, Tokyo, and London.
 Coinciding with the installation, a three-book set was published celebrating Powell's images of culture, art, and nightlife in 1980s New York.

 Claire Forlani as Gina Cardinale in the Julian Schnabel film Basquiat (1996) is a composite character of Basquiat's girlfriends, including Powell.
 Powell appeared in the documentary film Basquiat: Rage to Riches (2017) and in the Netflix docuseries The Andy Warhol Diaries (2022).